Miche-Mario/cryptoapp/instructions.md

 3. Purchase Confirmation
    - Add a button to confirm the purchase

-#### Wallet
+#### Withdraw

-1. Balance Display
+1. Withdrawal Amount Input

+   - Create an input field for the withdrawal amount (in dollars)
-   - Show the user's wallet balance
+   - Show the cryptocurrency equivalent while typing
-   - Include a hide/show toggle
-   - Display both cryptocurrency and dollar equivalents

-2. Withdrawal Functionality
+2. Withdrawal Confirmation
-   - Add a "Withdraw" button
+   - Add a button to confirm the withdrawal
-   - Implement a modal with an input field for the withdrawal amount (in dollars)
+   - Implement a confirmation modal before processing the withdrawal
-   - Include a confirmation button in the modal

 ### Admin Dashboard

-#### Dashboard
+#### UserList

-1. User List
+1. User List Display

+   - Show a table of all users with columns for:
+     - User ID
+     - Wallet Code
-   - Display all users with their wallet codes and balances (in crypto and dollars)
+     - Current Balance (in crypto and dollars)
+     - Registration Date
+   - Implement sorting and filtering options

+2. User Details

-   - Include transaction history for each user
+   - Add a button to view detailed information for each user
+   - Display user's transaction history in a modal or separate page

+3. Balance Management
+   - Implement a feature to add or deduct balance for any user
+   - Use a modal for input and confirmation

+#### Transaction Status

-2. Transaction Management
+1. Transaction List

-   - Show all user transactions (cryptocurrency name, amount, status, action)
+   - Display all transactions across the platform
+   - Include columns for:
+     - Transaction ID
+     - User
+     - Type (Buy/Sell/Withdraw)
+     - Amount
+     - Status
+     - Date

+2. Status Management

+   - Add ability to change transaction status (Pending, Approved, Rejected)
-   - Implement a status change button in the "action" column (Pending, Approved, Rejected)
+   - Implement a dropdown or buttons for status change
-   - Add a balance addition button in the "action" column, opening a modal for input

-#### Create Transaction Status

-1. Status Creation
+3. Transaction Status Creation
-   - Provide an input field for new transaction status names
+   - Provide an input field to create new transaction status types
    - Include a confirmation button to add the new status

-#### Manage Users

-1. User Management
-   - Implement a button to delete users

 ## Technical Specifications